Driving along either of South Dakota’s interstate highways you can be reasonably sure that Dave Gustafson & Co. had a hand in building it.

 In 1959, Wayne Gustafson took the company by the reins, purchased a bituminous asphalt plant and entered in asphalt resurfacing.
 Miles and miles of black pavement soon wound their way through the counties of South Dakota.

-At this time the company began to explore commercial building construction.
-Beginning with the construction of the first dormitory buildings at National College to present day multi-million dollar structures.
+At this time, the company began to explore commercial building construction.
+Beginning with the construction of the first dormitory buildings at National College to present day multi-million dollar structures, our commercial building construction continues to be a part of the business.

 Gustafson Builders (formerly Henry H. Hackett & Sons) and their team of quality people have built a cornerstone in this community.

 In 1982, Dave Gustafson & Co. moved its office headquarters from Sioux Falls to Rapid City, SD.
-This brought the three divisions together, Heavy Constructors Inc. (roads and bridges) as the new parent company, and it’s two subdivisions Gustafson Builders (commercial building construction) and Excavating Specialists all under one roof.
+This brought the three divisions together, Heavy Constructors Inc. (roads and bridges) as the new parent company, and it’s two subdivisions Gustafson Builders (commercial building construction) and Excavating Specialists (utilities and communications division) all under one roof.